An easy Northwoods getaway

 There’s no better place to experience the magic of fall than Oneida County in the Northwoods of Wisconsin.
-Pine trees mix with hardwoods to create a tapestry of fall color you won’t find anywhere else.
-This sample itinerary will give you an idea of how to get the most out of a two-day, two-night trip to “The O.C.” of Wisconsin.
+It’s an easy weekend trip that delivers big fall color.
+Pine trees mix with hardwoods to create fall scenes you won’t find anywhere else.
+Here’s a sample of what you can do on a two-day, two-night trip to Oneida County.

-5pm – Arrive – The communities of Rhinelander, Minocqua, Pelican Lake, Three Lakes, Hazelhurst, Lake Tomahawk, St. Germain, Rhinelander Resorts and Tomahawk are popular vacation destinations.
+5pm – Arrive – The communities on Oneida County are popular fall vacation destinations.
 Choose from resorts, cottages, vacation homes, motels and bed & breakfasts.
 A two-day, two-night fall getaway to Oneida County is quite affordable.
 Expect trip costs to range from $150 to $300 for a couple.

 9pm – Time for Bed – Rest up for the action-packed day tomorrow!